TheWilley/LDN/README.md

 ## Installation
 **Make sure you have the latest version of python and also have turned on both the server and database inside xampp!**

+1. Create a virtual enviorment in `htdocs` with `python3 -m venv ldn`
+2. Active the virtual enviorment with `ldn\Scripts\activate.bat` on windows and `source ldn/bin/activate` on mac
-1. Clone the project into `htdocs`.
+3. Clone the project into the folder of the virtual enviorment and CD into it.
-2. Run `pip install -r requirements.txt` to install required packages.
+4. Run `pip install -r requirements.txt` to install required packages.
-3. CD into the folder called `LDN` and run `python main.py`.
+5. Run `python main.py`.
 You will see a steady output of *"DONE"*.
 The process is finished once *"END OF THE PROGRAM!!!"* is shown!
 4. Open `index.php` via localhost.